brenobarreto/capstone-udacity/README.md

 - **body-parser** to parse JSON and URL-encoded request bodies
 - **CORS** to allow cross-origin requests
 - **node-fetch** to allow using fetch on server side

+## Where to find the API Keys and username variables

+This project uses the `dotenv` module to manage keys and username variables.
+They can be found in the file `/.env`.

+If you need to change any value, refer to this file and change the values after the `=` signs.

+If you need to add a new variable, do so by including new lines to the `/.env` file.